System Design Space

 Borg heritage inside Google

-Borg operations experience shaped key Kubernetes ideas: declarative state, scheduling, and controller loops for large clusters.
+Borg operations shaped the future Kubernetes model: a declarative approach, scheduling, and controller loops for large clusters.

 2014